dehorsley/packgen/README.md

 If you are designing a communication protocol, don't use this.
 Use something like protobuf, msgpack, or json

+To install, use the _install_ script.
+Thereafter run it with the _packgen_ script.
+You can run it from any directory if you add the directory where it was installed to your `PATH`.
+Alternately, you can copy the _packgen_ script to some place already in `PATH` and hard-code `DIR`, in that copy, to be the installation directory.

 This includes pycparser's fake libc headers for convenience.
 Those are covered under their own license.